riddhi-testcases/Wallpaper-Application/README.md

 ---

-### 3. 🔑 Set Up API Key
+### 3. Set Up API Key

 You’ll need a **Pexels API Key** to fetch images.
 Here's how to get one:

 1. Visit the [Pexels API Page](https://www.pexels.com/api/documentation/?language=javascript)
-2. Log in or create a free account
-3. Generate your personal API key
+2. Generate your personal API key

 In your project, initialize the client like this: